The Undeclared War

-The Undeclared War is a British near-future thriller television miniseries, aired from 30 June 2022 on Channel 4.
-The series is written by Peter Kosminsky.
-Channel 4 announced on 12 February 2025 that a second series consisting of six episodes would be produced.
+The Undeclared War is a British near-future thriller television series for Channel 4 and Peacock.
+The series is created by Peter Kosminsky and Colin Callender.
+It follows two main characters, Saara Parvin in the UK and Vadim Trusov in Russia, during a cyber and misinformation attack upon the UK.
+In the United Kingdom, the first series aired from 30 June 2022.
+Channel 4 announced on 12 February 2025 that a second series consisting of six episodes would be produced, which premiered on 21 July 2026.

 Plot

-The series follows two main characters, Saara Parvin in the UK and Vadim Trusov in Russia, during a cyber and misinformation attack upon the UK.

 Parvin has just started a one-year student-placement at GCHQ when a cyber-attack takes down some of the UK Internet and she joins the team examining the code of the malware.
 She is praised when she discovers a second attack within the code and a diligent search for a third attack doesn't find one.

 Meanwhile, she feels alienated within GCHQ but makes friends with John Yeabsley, who spends his lunch-time correcting the grammar of other people's blogs.
 He, in turn, says how alienating it is to not be able to talk about his work outside.
-We later find that Parvin has not told her family where she is working and her brother is appalled when she finally tells him.
+It is later shown that Parvin has not told her family where she is working and her brother is appalled when she finally tells him.

 Trusov had attended a class with Parvin in London and when he returns to Russia he starts working for Russia's Twitter-misinformation campaign, but when the UK crash the facility as reprisal for the malware he reluctantly joins the offensive malware department.

-Russia escalates the attack and incites unrest in the UK by interfering with the reporting of a general election, whereupon the UK remotely destroys some Russian arms dumps.
+Russia escalates the attack and incites unrest in the UK by interfering with the reporting of a general election, whereupon the UK remotely cyber attacks some Russian arms companies.
 Russia exaggerate the damage and uses it as a pretext for isolating GCHQ from the NSA by leaking NSA software from a UK site.

 Trusov eventually reveals that this was all planned by Russia and he deliberately and openly leaks all the Russian software to GCHQ as a gift that the UK can use to appeal for help from the USA just as the tit-for-tat reprisals become overtly physical.
 In the last scene, Parvin stands stricken with grief because Trusov has sacrificed himself.